giriraj191/operating_systems/README.md

    #### **I have 2 — 3 Days 💪**
    1. **OS Playlist** [Click Here](https://www.youtube.com/watch?v=xw_OuOhjauw&list=PLmXKhU9FNesSFvj6gASuWmQd23Ul5omtD)
-   Go through each concept in detail and practice all questions which are discussed in the videos.
+   Go through each concept in detail and practice all questions that are discussed in the videos.

    1. **Complete `Notes OS Semester Exam`**
    Go through all notes thoroughly practice all questions discussed in notes and understand the language of how to write answers in exams.